- Who We Are

-This interest group is compiled of academics and practitioners who are currently working with immigrant communities, identify as immigrants themselves or who are looking to find ways to use their work towards justice for immigrant communities.
+This interest group is comprised of academics, practitioners, and students who are currently working with immigrant communities, identify as immigrants themselves, and/or who are looking to find ways to use their work towards justice for immigrant communities.

 To identify ways in which community psychologists could assist and support new immigrant and refugees at the local level, to educate SCRA members about opportunities to collaborate with local agencies/organizations in support of immigrants and refugees, to provide information and tools that could be shared with local agencies/organizations to help immigrants and refugees, to advocate for the rights of immigrants and refugees at the national and international levels, and to work toward permanent protection, dignity, and respect for the migrant communities around the world.

 Join Our Listserv: The Immigrant Justice Interest Group listserv allows you to stay up-to-date on all communications among members.
 To join, please email firstname.lastname@example.org and ask to be added.

 Participate in our Monthly Meetings: We meet monthly via Zoom to get updates on current immigration policy and advocacy, discuss current projects, such as policy proposals, and have lively discussions regarding how to meet our goals.
 We meet on the third Friday of each month from 3-4pm Eastern Time (Time Zone Converter).

 SCRA Statement on the Effects of Deportation and Forced Separation on Immigrants, their Families, and Communities (2018), Executive Summary (see Spanish version here) & Infographic.

 On Reproductive Injustice: Oppression of Latinx Women

 On DACA: Awaiting DACA Decision Amid COVID-19 Pandemic: Fighting for Human Connection, Why Failing to Protect Dreamers Harms All, DACA Community Braces for a Supreme Court Ruling, It’s Important to Protect DACA During the Pandemic,